 A Harvard man walks into a wildlife protection demo and an AI system made by Intel labels him a poacher.
-His reaction is fascinating.
+His reaction is fascinating (which I will detail below).
 He criticizes machines in a way that seems just as fitting for humans.
 Would he have reacted the same to a human labeling him in this manner?
 Even more interesting is the man labeled a poacher is from an institution (Harvard) that has been known to perpetuate injustices like poaching.

 This incident begs the question of whether we should expect human intelligence to be criticized as often or vocally as machine intelligence.
 I mean is it right to expect more of machines than humans in this scenario?
 I’d like to explore with this post whether humans of “Harvard intelligence” could be expected to pass the bar set by Harvard for a machine of “Artificial intelligence”.

 In other words what if people who graduate from Harvard, who claim to be intelligent, exhibited the same or worse behavior as a machine labeling people poachers in the wildlife protection demo?